Henry Joy Fynes-Clinton: Achievements

-Fynes-Clinton was delighted by the rejection of the 1928 Prayer Book by the House of Commons.
+Fynes-Clinton was delighted the House of Commons rejected the 1928 Prayer Book.
 The defeat of the Deposited Book provided freedom for Anglican Papalists to continue with services in the way they preferred.
 Fynes-Clinton is reported to have said that the term 'Deposited Book' was a mot juste for the 1928 version, as it should properly be deposited in the rubbish bin.

 Fynes-Clinton was one of the founding guardians and a significant benefactor of the Shrine of Our Lady of Walsingham, served for many years as Priest Director of The Catholic League, fostered the Octave of Church Unity and played a leading role in promoting the cause of reunion of the Church of England with Rome.
 For example, Fynes-Clinton and other clergy issued a manifesto in advance of the centenary of the Oxford Movement deprecating modernism and calling for reunion with the Apostolic See of Rome.
 Fynes-Clinton developed his arguments in The Church of England and the Holy See: What are we to say?
 His position was that "Our schism from Rome was corporate: the remedy must be corporate.
 Individual secession serves but to postpone reunion and leaves the problem where it was before....
 The supreme need of the Church of England to-day is Corporate Return to the Holy See".
 In 1937 and 1938 he organized visits to allow Fr Paul Couturier to meet active parishes in the Anglican Catholic tradition and visit a number of the then vigorous Anglican religious communities.

 In assessing his influence, Michael Yelton concludes that "Fynes-Clinton was a more important figure than his detractors would have.
 His opponents looked only at his propensity for founding more and more organisations ... without appreciating his enormously wide international contacts with both Eastern and Western churches, as well as his generally sensible counsel given to all who asked for it and some who did not."

-Fynes-Clinton was Master of the Worshipful Company of Plumbers from 1941 to 1943.
+Fynes-Clinton served as Master of the Worshipful Company of Plumbers for 1941/43.
 From 1945 until his death he was an active Governor of Quainton Hall School in Harrow, which was owned by the Walsingham College (Affiliated Schools) Ltd, and represented the Guardians of Walsingham when the school's chapel was dedicated in 1955.
 Fynes-Clinton remained active until his death at the age of 84.